Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 #6: Use power words to boost perceived value

 Words are powerful.
-Using the right words in the right place can see you bump up your conversion rate.
+Using the right words in the right place can bump your conversion rate.

 Users are expected to click on the CTA to request additional information via email on pricing.